nestjs/docs.nestjs.com/content/websockets/gateways.md

 #### Overview

-In general, each gateway is listening to the same port as **HTTP server** is running on, unless your app is not a web application, or you have changed the port manually.
+In general, each gateway is listening on the same port as the **HTTP server**, unless your app is not a web application, or you have changed the port manually.
 This default behavior can be modified by passing an argument to the `@WebSocketGateway(80)` decorator where `80` is a chosen port number.
 You can also set a [namespace](https://socket.io/docs/rooms-and-namespaces/) used by the gateway using the following construction:

 ```typescript
 @WebSocketGateway(80, { namespace: 'events' })
 ```

-> **Warning** Gateways won't be instantiated until you put them inside the `providers` array of any existing module.
+> **Warning** Gateways aren't instantiated until they are referenced in the providers array of an existing module.

-The `namespace` is not a sole available option.
-You can pass any other property that is mentioned [here](https://socket.io/docs/server-api/).
-Those properties will be passed to the socket constructor during the instantiation process.
+You can pass any supported [option](https://socket.io/docs/server-api/) to the socket constructor with the second argument to the `@WebSocketGateway()` decorator, as shown below:

 ```typescript
 @WebSocketGateway(81, { transports: ['websocket'] })
 ```

-Alright, the gateway is listening now, but we are not subscribing to the incoming messages yet.
+The gateway is now listening, but we have not yet subscribed to any incoming messages.
 Let's create a handler that will subscribe to the `events` messages and respond to the user with the exact same data.

 ```typescript
 @@filename(events.gateway)